 We brew it, sell it, and drink it (responsibly) here.
-With dozens of local breweries, bottle shops and craft beer-conscious bars and restaurants, you won’t need to settle for an uninspiring beverage.
-Naturally, Durham is also home to the annual World Beer Festival.
-If you're looking for a thriving local beer scene, Durham is the place.
+With dozens of local breweries, bottle shops, and craft beer-conscious bars and restaurants, you won’t need to settle for an uninspiring beverage.

-- Bull City Burger and Brewery pairs an emphasis on local agriculture and grass-fed beef with a serious taste for beer.
-At Durham’s oldest brewpub, local pride prevails in beers like the Parish Street Pale Ale.
+A serious taste for beerpairs with an emphasis on local agriculture and grass-fed beef at Durham’s oldest brewpub.
+Local pride prevails in beers like the Parish Street Pale Ale.
 You can also find their beers at their sister restaurant, Pompieri Pizza.
 Tours are available most Saturdays.

-- Bull Durham Beer Co. connects with fans of beer and baseball.
+Fans of beer and baseball unite.
 The brewery is the home base for one of the first breweries in the country located inside a professional sports stadium.
 The beer is brewed at the Durham Bulls Athletic Park and is available for sale during games and at local bottle shops.
 It’s nothing less than a home run.

-- Fullsteam Brewery aims to make "distinctively Southern beer," often partnering with other local businesses and sourcing their ingredients from nearby farms or local foragers.
-Brews like Carver, a sweet potato lager, and Biscuit, nominated for a Good Food Award, show what these folks are about.
+Fullsteam makes "distinctively Southern beer," often partnering with other local businesses and sourcing their ingredients from nearby farms or local foragers.
+Brews like Carver, a sweet potato lager, and Biscuit, nominated for a Good Food Award, show what these folks are all about.
 Enjoy one in their popular tavern on Rigsbee or stop in to their second location in Boxyard RTP for a pint and a slice of square pizza.

-- Hi-Wire Brewing at Golden Belt consists of 8,844 square feet of interior space, as well as a 1,678 square foot outdoor covered patio and beer garden.
+This Golden Belt space has 8,844 square feet of interior space, as well as a 1,678 square foot outdoor covered patio and beer garden.
 Game and activity heavy, featuring full-sized shuffleboard courts, soccer pool tables, ping pong, and more, the bar’s 24 taps feature year-round, seasonal, specialty, sour, and one-offs, as well as wine, local cider, and guest taps from neighboring breweries.

-- Ponysaurus Brewing describes their mission as: "the beer beer would drink if beer could drink beer."
-If that doesn't make sense quite yet, try their Fig Saison Ale or Scottish Ale to see what they mean.
-Visit their East Durham brewery and taproom and tour the 6,000 square foot facility.
-You can even rent one of the brewery’s outdoor grills in the warmer months to pair your beer with smoky food.
+"The beer beer would drink if beer could drink beer."
+If that doesn't make sense quite yet, just try their Scottish Ale to see what they mean.
+Visit their East Durham brewery and taproom and tour the 6,000 square-foot facility.
+The brewery has an onsite pizzeria, so you can get your fill of salads, pies and snacks without leaving the premises.
 It’s a fun activity for the whole family.

-- Starpoint Brewing has partnered with Beer Study to open a dog-friendly bottle shop and brewery in the Rockwood neighborhood.
-Sample beer from their 38 taps, including Starpoint brewed from the facility out back, and stay to play old school arcade games.
+Starpoint partnered with Beer Study to open a dog-friendly bottle shop and brewery, and soccer bar in the Rockwood neighborhood.
+Sample beer from their 38 taps, including Starpoint brewed from the facility out back, and stay to play old-school arcade games.

-- The Glass Jug is a popular craft brewery, bar, and beer and wine bottle shop has locations next to Durham Central Park and in South Durham.
-The beers brewed on site are often one-off experimental batches, which you’ll need to visit to try.
+This popular craft brewery, bar, and beer and wine bottle shop has locations next to Durham Central Park and in South Durham.
+The beers brewed on-site in south Durham are often one-off experimental batches, which you’ll need to visit to try.
 The Glass Jug downtown taproom, adjacent to Durham Central Park serves exclusive Glass Jug beers on draft.